-Glenn Fleishman is a TidBITS contributing editor and a Seattle journalist who covers technology for publications like The Economist, The Seattle Times, and Ars Technica.
+Glenn Fleishman is a TidBITS contributing editor and Seattle journalist who covers technology for publications like The Economist, The Seattle Times, and Ars Technica.
 Glenn is a senior contributor at Macworld, and writes regularly for BoingBoing.
-For TidBITS, Glenn builds and runs much of the technology infrastructure.
+For TidBITS, Glenn built much of the technology infrastructure.
 Glenn lives in Seattle with his wife, Lynn, sons Ben and Rex, two iPhones, an iPad, and a dozen Macs of various vintages.

 Articles by Glenn Fleishman

 Displaying results 1 to 20 of 858